March 31, 2025

 In that scenario, creators can also set themselves apart from their peers with, surprisingly, basic professionalism.
 Oyinkan complained about creators who ghosted her in the middle of a campaign, only to respond months later hoping to resume a campaign.
 One of the things that can make a creator stand out is good communication.

-“A creator who’s flexible with pricing and timing, quick to respond, and delivers great content in their niche is gold,” David says.
+"A creator who's flexible with pricing and timing, quick to respond, delivers measurable results, and produces high-quality content in their niche is gold for influencer marketing campaigns," David says.

-Since “creator” is the dreamed-of job title for many, the industry has its fair share of con artists and shady businesses looking to prey on people’s aspirations.
-Sometimes, it’s not that nefarious, but creators can still get burned.
-For example, an agency that did one brand deal with MrBeast may tout that as proof that they can bring you the big bucks.
+Since "creator" is the dreamed-of job title for many, the industry has its fair share of questionable agencies looking to capitalize on people's aspirations.
+Sometimes, it's not outright deception, but creators can still get burned.
+For example, an influencer agency that secured a single brand deal with a major creator like MrBeast may use that as evidence they can deliver similar results for everyone—a misleading claim that doesn't reflect their typical performance metrics.

 Creators can protect themselves by researching and vetting the agencies thoroughly.
 Reach out to other creators who the agency represents.
 Was their experience overall positive?
 Was their talent manager responsive and helpful?
 Did they get paid on time?

-“Transparency and trust are non-negotiable,” David says.
-“Ask for referrals.
-Check their business registration on the Secretary of State website and dig through Reddit forums.”
+"Transparency and trust are non-negotiable when selecting an influencer marketing agency," David says.
+"Ask for referrals from current clients, check their business registration on the Secretary of State website, and research their reputation through platforms like Reddit forums."

 Social media like Reddit is a useful resource.
 When creators get scammed, they'll often take to social media to complain about it.
 Searching for the agency name on different platforms can spare you a future headache.